 4. All authorizations of, exemptions by and filings with any governmental, regulatory body or other authority that are required to be obtained or made in connection with the Counterparty’s execution, delivery and performance of the Agreement have been obtained or made and are valid and subsisting.

 5. The Agreement has been duly executed and delivered by the Counterparty and constitutes the legal, valid and binding obligation of the Counterparty enforceable against the Counterparty in accordance with its terms (subject to applicable bankruptcy, insolvency, fraudulent transfer, reorganization, moratorium or other laws affecting creditors’ rights generally from time to time in effect).
-Obligations of any branch of the Counterparty are for all purposes obligations of the Counterparty, enforceable against the Counterparty to the same extent set forth in the next preceding sentence.
 The enforceability of the Counterparty’s obligations is also subject to general principles of equity (regardless of whether such enforceability is considered in a proceeding in equity or at law).

-6. The choice of law provision set forth in the Agreement is valid and binding under the laws of [________________] and any political subdivision thereof and would be given effect by the courts of [__________________] and any political subdivision thereof.

 Very truly yours